Leestalion/spaced-repetition/README.md

 - Add a word selection method in the quicklearn application to select words which has '0' as their 'nextTime' variable (meaning which words has to be reviewed that day).

 - Solve Google App Script Problem

+<h2>03/24 meeting</h2>

+The application seems to work.
+Further tests are needed to see if it works completely:

+- Use the application during several days once a day (the goal is to see if the words that have to be reviwed are in fact reviewed).

+- If the upper objective is completed, A test on the quality of the spaced repetition algorithm is needed.

+<h3>Next Goal</h3>

+- Need to implement the word difficulty with word frequency (easiest way to go)
+- Begin experiment procedure ?